 Room total: £68 for 3 nights (including all Spanish taxes)*.
 This was for a 6 bed, en suite dorm.
 Cheaper options were available for larger dorm sizes.

 *Dorm prices will vary depending on dates

 Breakfast was included (tick).

 Evening meals were a similar affair.
 We sacrificed one night (using lunch left overs).
-In doing so, we were able to go for tapas another evening, visiting one of the trendy beach front restaurants (we loved).
+In doing so, we were able to go for tapas another evening, visiting one of the many trendy beach front restaurants.